infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 Finally, we consider methods unique to `InfiniteOpt` that exist to modify specific variable types.

-For hold variables, the parameter bounds can be modified via [`@add_parameter_bounds`](@ref) and [`@set_parameter_bounds`](@ref) which facilitate an intuitive symbolic syntax to add and/or overwrite existing parameter bounds for a hold variable.
+For finite variables, the parameter bounds can be modified via [`@add_parameter_bounds`](@ref) and [`@set_parameter_bounds`](@ref) which facilitate an intuitive symbolic syntax to add and/or overwrite existing parameter bounds for a finite variable.
 For example, let's add the bounds ``t \in [0, 5]`` and ``x = 0`` to `c`:
 ```jldoctest var_macro
 julia> @add_parameter_bounds(c, (t in [0, 5], x == 0))